canonical/lxd/doc/instances.md

     driver = "qxl-vga"
 ```

-The above would replace the corresponding section/key in the generated config
+The above would replace the corresponding section/key in the generated configuration
 file.
-Since `raw.qemu.conf` is a multi-line config option, multiple
+Since `raw.qemu.conf` is a multi-line configuration option, multiple
 sections/keys can be modified.

 It is also possible to entirely remove sections/keys by specifying a section